ncatlab/nlab-content/pages/18168.md

 =--

-We prove this in  increasing generality, for for binary open covers, then for finite covers, then for countable locally finite covers, and finally for general locally finite covers.
+We now prove this in  increasing generality, for  binary open covers (lemma \ref{ShrinkingLemmaForBinaryCover} below), then for finite covers (lemma \ref{ShrinkinglemmaForFiniteCovers}), then for locally finite countable covers (lemma \ref{ShrinkingLemmaForLocallyFiniteCountableCovers}), and finally for general locally finite covers (lemma \ref{PatchesOfOpenCoverOfNormalSpaceMayBeMadeSmallerSoThatTheirClosuresAreContained}, proof [below](#PatchesOfOpenCoverOfNormalSpaceMayBeMadeSmallerSoThatTheirClosuresAreContained)).
+It is only the last statement that needs [[excluded middle]] and the [[axiom of choice]].

 +-- {: .num_lemma #ShrinkingLemmaForBinaryCover}
 ###### Lemma